jaycariaga/Eve-RestAPI/README.md

 <br> //Next step is to start it. <br> Use: $ sudo service mongod start
 <br> $ mongodb --dbpath ~/path/to/.../data/db

-# Development version of Eve
+# Installing Development version of Eve
 $ git clone http://github.com/pyeve/eve.git
 Initialized empty Git repository in ~/dev/eve/.git/
-To activate Eve:
+<br>To activate Eve:
-$ . venv/bin/activate
+<br>$ . venv/bin/activate

-$ cd eve
+<br>$ cd eve
-$ virtualenv venv
+<br>$ virtualenv venv
-New python executable in venv/bin/python
+<br>New python executable in venv/bin/python

-$ . venv/bin/activate
+<br>$ . venv/bin/activate
-$ python setup.py install
+<br>$ python setup.py install
-...
+<br>...
 Finished processing dependencies for Eve

 # Run GET
+Make sure an INSTANCE of mongod (for linux) is running in one terminal.
-In one terminal, type: "python run.py".
+<br>In another terminal, type: "python run.py".
+This records successes/failures of accessing API's.
-In another terminal, type: "curl -i http://localhost:5000/".
+<br>In another terminal, type: "curl -i http://localhost:5000/", or "curl -i http://127.0.0.1:5000/".
-<br>Within that terminal, an output should contain a JSON of the resources mentioned in settings.py
+<br>Within that terminal, an output should contain a JSON of the list of resources mentioned in settings.py
-<br>To create a specific list of the schema details of a resource, do "curl -i http://localhost:5000/resource"
+<br>To create a specific list of the objects' schema details, do "curl -i http://localhost:5000/resource"

 # Info on client.py
 Client.py is a seperate file that contains code that works with another server that is NOT a localhost.
 This code manages to